-Execution Execution by choosing a date in the Next Execution box that is in the future.
+Execution Hint: You can delay execution by choosing a date in the Next Execution box that is in the future.

 6. Select the Recurring Item check box.

 The fields below the check box becomes enabled to allow you to specify the recurrence pattern.